Magnus Stenbock: Marriage and family

-During his stay in Stockholm in 1686, Stenbock courted Eva Magdalena Oxenstierna (1671–1722).
-Oxenstierna was daughter of Bengt Gabrielsson Oxenstierna, President of the Privy Council Chancellery, and Magdalena Stenbock, a politically active countess.
-Magnus and Eva exchanged letters with each other during his garrison service in Stade and in the Netherlands.
-Their affections for each other were conveyed, on the behalf of Stenbock, by his mother, and on behalf of Eva Oxenstierna, by both her parents and her older brother Bengt.
+During his stay in Stockholm in 1686, Stenbock courted Eva Magdalena Oxenstierna, daughter of Bengt Gabrielsson Oxenstierna, President of the Privy Council Chancellery, and Magdalena Stenbock, a politically active countess.
+Magnus and Eva exchanged letters during his garrison service in Stade and in the Netherlands.
+Their affections were conveyed, on behalf of Stenbock, by his mother, and on behalf of Eva Oxenstierna, by both her parents and her older brother Bengt.
 He sent her a written proposal of marriage on 11 January 1689.
 As part of the arrangement, Stenbock sent his first self-portrait to her on 29 March 1689.
-Eva accepted his proposal for marriage during the latter part of spring, when Stenbock received the portrait of Eva from her brother Bengt.
+Eva accepted his proposal in late spring, when Stenbock received the portrait of Eva from her brother Bengt.
 In November Stenbock traveled to Stockholm to meet his future wife.
 The wedding took place on 23 March 1690, with the members of the Privy Council and the royal family participating.
 Stenbock became a favorite of Charles XI, and particularly of Queen Ulrika Eleonora.
 Stenbock's parents-in-law would assist him in his future career, including his imperial employment and his appointments as colonel in several Swedish regiments.
-Bengt Oxenstierna also used him for diplomatic assignments, in order to secure his influence on Swedish foreign affairs.
+Bengt Oxenstierna also used him for diplomatic assignments, to secure his influence on Swedish foreign affairs.

-Magnus Stenbock and Eva Oxenstierna were married for twenty-seven years, but because of Stenbock's military service before and during the Great Northern War, the couple only lived together for seven of those years.
-Nevertheless, they maintained a regular correspondence and Eva visited Stenbock several times in various army camps.
+Magnus Stenbock and Eva Oxenstierna were married for twenty-seven years, but because of Stenbock's military service, the couple only lived together for seven years.
+Nevertheless, they maintained a regular correspondence and Eva visited Stenbock several times in army camps.
 During the first ten years of their marriage they lived off Stenbock's poor officers' salary, but during the early 18th century, Stenbock was able to collect a fortune.
 He sent the money, along with expensive interior decors, to Eva, which she used to buy and decorate several estates.
 As a landowner in Sweden, she supervised the family's finances and the children's upbringing.

-Eleven children were born of the marriage, of which five sons and two daughters reached adulthood:
+They had eleven children, of which five sons and two daughters reached adulthood: